 Upper: Sheepskin suede | Outsole: Rubber | Size: 5-12 | Heel Height: 1 inch | Weight: 10 ounces | Fit: True to size

-Upper: Birkibuc | Outsole: Cork | Size: 4.5-12.5 | Weight: 9 ounces
+Upper: Acrylic and polyamide with suede lining | Outsole: EVA | Size: 4.5-12.5 | Weight: 9 ounces

 Teva Hurricane XLT2 Sandal

 If you need a sandal for longer treks, TEVA is one of the top brands of hiking gear and the Hurricane XLT2 is a fan favorite (with over one thousand positive reviews).
 The sandals are vegan and lightweight with an EVA rubber traction footbed that keeps your foot rooted securely to the ground.

-Upper: Recycled plastic, polyester | Outsole: Rubber | Size: 5-12 | Weight: 7.75 ounces | Fit: True to size
+Upper: Recycled plastic and polyester | Outsole: Rubber | Size: 5-16 (wide strap) | Weight: 10.25 ounces (size W7) | Fit: True to size

 UGG Fluff Yeah Slide

 The plush slippers were an instant hit when they dropped.
 And what’s not to love?
 They’re warm, fuzzy, and fluffy.
 And the slides come with a flexible strap to keep it firmly secure so you don’t have to worry about your foot accidentally sliding out the shoe while walking around the house.
 Plus, it has a sturdy rubber sole in case you need to pop outside to grab something.

-Upper: Sheepskin | Outsole: Rubber | Size: 5-12 | Heel Height: 1½ inch | Weight: 1 pound, 6 ounces | Fit: True to fit
+Upper: Genuine-shearling or textile faux-fur | Outsole: Rubber | Size: 5-12 | Heel Height: 1.5 inches | Weight: 1 pound, 6 ounces | Fit: True to size

 It’s arguable if they ever truly went out of style but the iconic shoe is seeing a resurgence like never before.
 It is the ultimate fashionable “lazy shoe.”
 The lightweight, breathable clog affords your feet plenty of room enshrouded in a soft, foam cocoon of comfort.
-The shoe is available in more than 24 different colors so you find the one that best fits your style.
+The shoe is available in more than 20 different colors so you find the one that best fits your style.

 Upper: Foam | Outsole: Foam | Size: 6-12 | Weight: 6 ounces | Fit: Roomy

 Naturalizer Vera Dress Sandal

 These leather block heels are the perfect cute and classy dress shoes that you can wear to work, a brunch date, or a night out on town.
 The pair of heels are available in narrow, medium, and wide with an adjustable buckle strap and non-slip sole, and, the heel is a modest two and a half inches, which Dr. Yoo recommends.
 “Because of the way the mechanics are with heels, [they] also do cause back pain in some women because it makes that curve in your back to be even more accentuated,” he explains.
 To add to that, many reviewers praised the heels’ comfortability.
 Your feet will feel as good as they look in these babies.